bryanliujiang/SHF-Cardea-Parser/manual.md

 **Description:**

-Produces output for Cardea with duplicates removed and/or with warnings of them.
+Produces output for Cardea **NAME_OUTPUT** with duplicates removed and/or with warnings of them.

+Scans through each row of **NAME_OUTPUT_DUPLICATES** in two iterations, selectively including rows to be added to **NAME_OUTPUT** that are not duplicates to remove.

+Represents the Duplicate Action Stage.

 **Declaration:**